I, along with over 40 million other Americans love March Madness

 What are Tickets Selling For

-today to see get an idea of the price of tickets.
+I visited StubHub today to see get an idea of the price of tickets.
 The semifinal and finals are being played in the University of Phoenix's football stadium, home of the Arizona Cardinals.
 The stadium seats 63,400.
 Prices ranged from $240 per seat in the nose bleed section, to $2,800 per seat closer to the court for the semifinal games.
-I did not price the finals, but here is a word of adviceandhellip;wait until Sunday to buy your tickets if you plan on attending the finals.
+I did not price the finals, but here is a word of advice; wait until Sunday to buy your tickets if you plan on attending the finals.
 The price will probably be lower after two of the four teams competing are eliminated.
 In other words, the demand for the tickets will have decreased.

 How Much Business Does The Tournament Bring to the Area